GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ## Why do we need reduced UA and UA-CH?

-Currently, the User-Agent string broadcasts a large string of data about a user's browser with every HTTP request.
+Currently, the User-Agent string broadcasts a large string of data about a user's browser, operating system, and version every HTTP request.
 This is problematic because:

 *  the granularity and abundance of detail can lead to user identification;
 *  and the default availability of this information can lead to covert tracking.